cognitiveprince/paradox_docs/getting started.md

     Step 4.
 The image will be displayed in the Threshold binary inv block.
 1. Closing

+   Step 1.
+Take the read image block click on the select button and select the image you want to read.

+    Step 2.
+Take the Closing block and connect it to the read image block.

+    Step 3.
+Enter the kernel value in the closing block.

+    Step 4.
+The image will be displayed in the closing block.
 1. Dilate

+    Step 1.
+Take the read image block click on the select button and select the image you want to read.

+    Step 2.
+Take the Dilate block and connect it to the read image block.

+    Step 3.
+Enter the kernel and iteration value in the dilate block.

+    Step 4.
+The image will be displayed in the dilate block.
 1. Arrowed liked

     Step 1.
 Take the read image block click on the select button and select the image you want to read.

-    Step 2.
     Step 2.
 Take the Arrowed liked block and connect it to the read image block.

     Step 3.
 Enter the pt1, pt2, color, strokeW values of the arrow.